 Just like sex means many different things to different people, selling sex is also very different for different people.
 Whatever the reason, it’s always good to have some advice on how to make the sex act feel more ok.
 The tips below come from people who have experience of selling sex.

-If you are being penetrated, there are ways of making anal sex feel better, even if you are not sexually excited.
+If you are bottoming, there are ways of making anal sex feel better, even if you are not sexually excited.
 Most importantly, try to relax your body and not be tense.
 Some find it easier to “warm up” first with a little lubricant and a finger, for example.
 Do it before meeting a client, if possible.

 Some positions give you more control of the situation.
 This can be a good idea, especially with a new customer or a large penis.
 One position that gives you better control is if you “ride” the customer.
 Which positions are comfortable also depend on the shape of the penis.
 Find what works for you.